prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 Prometheus, Grafana, and Alertmanager dashboards can be accessed quickly using `kubectl port-forward` after running the quickstart via the commands below.
 Kubernetes 1.10 or later is required.

-> Note: There are instructions on how to route to these pods behdind an ingress controller in the [Exposing Prometheus/Alermanager/Grafana via Ingress](#exposing-prometheusalermanagergrafana-via-ingress) section.
+> Note: There are instructions on how to route to these pods behind an ingress controller in the [Exposing Prometheus/Alermanager/Grafana via Ingress](#exposing-prometheusalermanagergrafana-via-ingress) section.

 Prometheus